ovanschie/backage-firefox-addon/README.md

 #Backage
 ### In-browser packages
 ----------
-**Backage is an simple proof-of-concept browser extension aiming at making webpages load faster by sharing common Javascript libraries.**
+**Backage is a simple proof-of-concept browser extension that aims at making webpages load faster, by sharing common Javascript libraries.**

 The idea:

 There are a lot of powerful Javascript libraries these days, which are gaining more and more popularity among webdevelopers.
 While these libraries provide awesome functionalities, they are also a cause of slow loading pages, especially when using multiple libraries in a single page.
-Luckily the browser caches (most of the time) the files downloaded from a website.
+Luckily the browser caches (most of the time) the files downloaded from a single website.

-But what if we can use these cached files over multiple websites, that are using the same libraries?
-We can load a lot more files from the local cache, resulting in an increase in loading performance and decrease in bandwidth usage.
-Looking at how many sites use jQuery, Angular, Bootstrap or any other library / framework, imagine how much we could save!
+But what if we could share these cached files between websites that use the same libraries?
+We could load a lot more files from the local cache, resulting in a decrease in loading time and bandwidth usage.
+Looking at how many sites that are using jQuery, Angular, Bootstrap or any other library / framework, imagine how much we could save!

-The goal isn't about making one specific website load faster, it's about making browsing faster, working together.
+The goal isn't about making one specific website load faster, it's about making browsing faster.

 ###How it works